 Make yourself useful and keep busy if the small talk is driving you a bit nuts!

-Be prepared for talk about family members
+Be prepared to talk about family members

 I’ve noticed this bizarre thing when it comes to families.
 This can happen at any time, but Christmas is the most likely.